Direction finding: Yagi antenna for higher frequencies

 The Yagi-Uda antenna is familiar as the common VHF or UHF television aerial.
-The basis for the Yagi design is the combinations of multiple dipole elements, which include "reflector" and "director" dipole elements which act on radio waves similar to mirrors and lenses for light waves.
-The "reflector" is the longest dipole element and blocks nearly all the signal coming from behind it, hence a Yagi has no front vs. back directional ambiguity: The maximum signal only occurs when the narrowest end of the Yagi is aimed in the direction from which the radio waves are arriving; with a sufficient number of shorter "director" elements, a Yagi's maximum direction can be made to approach the sharpness of a small loop's null.
+A Yagi antenna uses multiple dipole elements, which include "reflector" and "director" dipole elements.
+The "reflector" is the longest dipole element and blocks nearly all the signal coming from behind it, hence a Yagi has no front vs. back directional ambiguity: The maximum signal only occurs when the narrowest end of the Yagi is aimed in the direction from which the radio waves are arriving.
+With a sufficient number of shorter "director" elements, a Yagi's maximum direction can be made to approach the sharpness of a small loop's null.

 Parabolic antennas for extremely high frequencies

 For much higher frequencies still, such as millimeter waves and microwaves, parabolic antennas or "dish" antennas can be used.
 Dish antennas are highly directional, with the parabolic shape directing received signals from a very narrow angle into a small receiving element mounted at the focus of the parabola.